 For certain transactions, such as those where the security is traded by a limited number of entities, Jarvis may use alternatives where we consider it is in your best interests to do so.

-Where we consider it preferable, we may execute you order outside a Regulated Market or Multilateral Trading Facility even where that order could be executed through one of these.
+We will not normally execute your order outside a Regulated Market or Multilateral Trading Facility when that order could be executed through one of these.

 Delivering Best Execution